matejklemen/slovene-coreference-resolution/README.md

     +-- ... (list of .tsv files)
 ```

-Coref149 and sentiCoref are the main dataset we use, while the other one is used for additional metadata such as dependencies
+Coref149 and SentiCoref are the main datasets we use.

-and POS tags.
+SSJ500k is used for additional metadata such as dependencies and POS tags, which are not provided by coref149 itself.

 Since only a subset of SSJ500k is used, it can be trimmed to decrease its size and improve loading time.
 To do that, run `trim_ssj.py`: